Michael Malloy: Failed murder attempts

-The group then gave Malloy raw oysters soaked in wood alcohol - the idea apparently coming from Pasqua, who claimed he saw a man die after eating oysters with whiskey.
+The group then gave Malloy raw oysters soaked in wood alcohol – the idea apparently coming from Pasqua, who claimed he saw a man die after eating oysters with whiskey.
 A sandwich of spoiled sardines mixed with poison and carpet tacks was then tried.

 Concluding that it was unlikely that anything Malloy ingested was going to kill him quickly enough before the insurance policies ran out, the group decided to freeze him to death.
 On an extremely cold night, after Malloy drank until passing out, he was carried to a park, dumped in the snow, and had 5 USgal of water poured on his bare chest.
 However, shortly thereafter, Malloy was rescued by police who took him to a homeless charity where he was re-clothed.

 The group then attempted to kill Malloy by running him down with Green's taxi, moving at 45 mph.
 This put Malloy in the hospital for three weeks with broken bones.
 The group presumed he was dead, but they were unable to collect the policy on him.

-Malloy's murder
+Murder and legal proceedings

-On February 23, 1933, after he had passed out for the night, the murderers took Malloy to Murphy's room, put a hose in his mouth that was connected to the coal gas jet, and turned it on.
+On February 22, 1933, after he had passed out for the night, the conspirators took Malloy to Murphy's room, put a hose in his mouth that was connected to the coal gas jet, and turned it on.
 This finally killed Malloy, with his death occurring within an hour.
 He was pronounced dead of lobar pneumonia and quickly buried, with Dr. Frank Manzella signing the death certificate.
-Police heard rumors of "Mike the Durable" in speakeasies all over town, and upon learning that a Michael Malloy had died that night, they had the body exhumed and forensically examined.
+Police heard rumors of "Mike the Durable" in speakeasies around the town, and upon learning that Michael Malloy had died that night, they had the body exhumed and forensically examined.